digital-asset/docs.daml.com/docs/2.9.0/docs/concepts/glossary.rst

 Canton Protocol
 ===============

-The Canton protocol is the technology which synchronizes `participant nodes <#participant-node>`__ across any Daml-enabled blockchain or database.
+The Canton protocol is the technology that synchronizes `participant nodes <#participant-node>`__ across any Daml-enabled blockchain or database.
 The Canton protocol not only makes Daml applications portable between different underlying `synchronization technologies <#synchronization-technology>`__, but also allows applications to transact with each other across them.

 ..
 Synchronization technology.
 Not 'Environment', 'Infrastructure layer', 'Messaging layer', 'Topology layer', 'Underlying <enter-any-previous-term>'